Skip to content

 Stacking policy at Oklahoma State

-Oklahoma State enforces a Cost of Attendance cap across all aid sources and publishes explicit rules on how awards combine.
-Automatic qualifier awards cannot exceed COA when combined with other aid.
-Exceptions: Oklahoma's Promise and Cowboy Covenant are explicitly stackable.
+When an outside award arrives, Oklahoma State reduces loans first before replacing other need-based aid such as grants or work-study — a loan-first displacement order.
+Separately, a Cost of Attendance cap governs how its own scholarships stack: automatic qualifier awards cannot exceed COA when combined with other aid, with Oklahoma's Promise and Cowboy Covenant explicitly stackable.
 A student may only have one tuition scholarship in effect at any time, and the University Assured and Partnered categories pay only the highest-value award from each category (except OK Promise and Cowboy Covenant).

 OSU's published scholarship pages state that automatic qualifier awards cannot exceed Cost of Attendance when combined with other aid.
 Explicit exceptions: Oklahoma's Promise and Cowboy Covenant, which can be combined with other awards.
 A student may only have one tuition scholarship in effect at any time, so tuition-type awards (for example the In-State or Out-of-State NMF Tuition Scholarship) do not stack with each other.
 Within the University Assured and Partnered scholarship categories, students receive only the highest-value award from each category.
 OSU does not publicly specify whether loans, grants, or institutional dollars are reduced first when combined aid exceeds COA, so families should notify the scholarships office of every outside award early and ask the office to model the interaction in writing.